Who Can Vote Absentee?

 Can I Vote In The Office?
 When?

-- You may come into our office to vote in-person starting the day after the close of voter registration (29 Days Before The Election).
+- You may come into our office to vote in-person starting the day after the close of voter registration (29 days before the election).
 The days and hours have been set by the Ohio Secretary of State’s Office in Directive 2014-17 (Issued Pursuant to Court Order).
 Days and Hours will vary from Election to Election.
-In-office absentee voting for the November 6, 2018 General Election will commence on Wednesday October 10, and end at 2:00 p.m. on Monday, November 5.
+In-office absentee voting for the May 7, 2019 Primary/Special Election will commence on Tuesday April 9, and end at 2:00 p.m. on Monday, May 6.
 Hours during this time period are as follows:

 Use Broadway Entrance (Follow The Red “Vote Here” Signs)